Cart Abandonment Rate

 • Product Availability Issues: Stock limitations or restrictions on purchase quantities can frustrate customers who discover they can't buy what they added to their cart.

-• Tempting Competition: Online shoppers easily compare prices and products across different stores.
+• Tempting Competition: Online shoppers easily compare prices and products across different stores, leading them to shift over to a competing business with more attractive pricing.

 • Slow Website or App: A slow website or app with performance issues can damage your credibility and lead to cart abandonment.